Vi-Ku/quadcopter-sim/README.md

 ```
  # That's all for this.

 I have implemented the basic controller.
-But if one is interested then the below repositories can be of great help for Autonomous Drone, which use a very sophisticated path planning and obstacle avoidance techniques.
+But if one is interested then the below repositories can be of great help for Autonomous Drone, which uses a very sophisticated path planning and obstacle avoidance techniques.

 - ## [Autonomous-Delivery-Drone](https://github.com/aj-naik/Autonomous-Delivery-Drone)